Different Yarns for Different Knitting Machines.

 In conclusion:

 This is just a beginning.
 Experienced knitters may find this too general & often vague, with many exceptions.
 But for new knitters this may bridge the gap of how yarns they have been exposed to, relate to yarns commonly used in machine knitting.
-The final judge of what tension to knit a yarn at is to cast on and knit 20 rows using the above categories as a starting point.
+The final judge of what knitting machine tension to knit a yarn at is to cast on and knit 20 rows using the above categories as a starting point.
 Adjust the tension if necessary and knit another 20 rows.

 I want to thank Kathleen Kinder & Carole Ingram for their assistance.
 I also want to thank Donna Lamb for producing such an informative book.
-It wasn't until my article was complete (or so I thought) that I remembered this reference book.
-It filled in a lot of holes and you will find it very good.
-Available now from Distinctive Knits.

 Ply & Count